 - Start the Online Graduate Application.
 See above for details.
 The Department of Psychology will not review your program application until this has been completed.
 The following items below are to be submitted within the online application.

 - Submitting Transcripts.
 This includes university/college official transcript from all institutions previously attended in a sealed institution envelope, addresses and other methods of submitting your transcripts can be found clicking here.
 If you graduated from FIU, you do not need to request transcripts unless you attended another institution afterwards.
 Students who have received an education from non-English speaking countries must have their transcripts translated when sent to FIU.**

 Foreign Applicants: Please note you must provide a copy of your transcripts to graduate admissions and a translation from a recognized translation agency or

 - A 3.0 or higher GPA is recommended during the last two years as an upper division student.*

 - The Graduate Record Exam (GRE) General Test.
-Send official scores to Florida International University (Code: 5206).*
+Our programs require the GRE General Test, send official scores to Florida International University (Code: 5206).*

 *Average GPA and GRE scores of admitted students can be found by selecting the program here and then clicking "Admissions" within the selected program's page.

 - International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
 A total score of 550 paper-based, 80 internet-based on TOEFL or 6.5 on IELTS is required.**

 - Curriculum vitae or resume that provides pertinent information on previous experience, education, honors, awards, interests, community service